Cholesterol

 Treatment

-The goal of treatment for high cholesterol is to help lower LDL (“bad”) cholesterol and reduce the risk of heart and vascular disease.
-Care often includes a combination of lifestyle changes and medication, based on a person’s cholesterol levels and overall risk.
+The goals of treatment are to lower LDL cholesterol and reduce the risk of heart attack and stroke.
+Your treatment plan depends on your cholesterol levels and overall cardiovascular risk.
+Not every person needs medication.

 Medications